 These are becoming quite popular.
 Originally developed to soothe people on the autism spectrum, weighted blankets are now being used by all sorts of people, particularly those who are highly sensitive (HSP), and those with anxiety.

-The idea is that the blankets do not make you hot (being hot interferes with sleep) but the effect of their weight on the body calms the nervous system, a bit like a hug.
+The idea is that these blankets do not make you hot (because being hot interferes with sleep) but the effect of their weight on the body calms the nervous system, a bit like a hug.

 16. Get a Dodow